Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Methodology

 \subsection{Estimation}

-This section develops an estimation method for our STVC model.
-To achieve fast estimation while avoiding over-fitting associated with a large basis dimension, we combine a fast likelihood maximization method \cite{murakami2020scalable} with a model selection inspired by reluctant interaction modeling \cite{yu2019reluctant}.
-Following the latter, we distinguish between the main/non-interaction terms and interaction terms, which can slow down computation.
-Specifically, we initially estimate the model considering only the non-interaction effects, and, then, sequentially introduce interaction terms until an objective function converges.
+To estimate the STVCs while addressing the computational burden and over-fitting associated with the large basis dimension, we combine a fast likelihood maximization method \cite{murakami2020scalable} with a model selection inspired by reluctant interaction modeling \cite{yu2019reluctant}.
+Following the latter, we distinguish between the main/non-interaction and interaction terms, which can slow down computation.